 Originally from Memphis, TN, Ondine Geary is a Boulder-based choreographer, interdisciplinary performance artist, collaborator, and improviser.
 Her work plays at the intersection of art, the body and critical, social engagement.

 Her decades-long performance career has stretched from San Francisco to Mumbai, and her own choreographic work has been presented nationally and internationally.
-She is a proud member of the Denver Immersive Artists League (DIAL), the fierce foursome, XX Collaborations, and a consistent dancer in Michelle Ellsworth's work.
+She often collaborates with other Colorado-based artists, such as Laura Ann Samuelson and Kate Speer, and is a consistent dancer in the work of Guggenheim-award winner Michelle Ellsworth.

 I make dances that are scrappy, unruly and resourceful.
 They slip themselves into the crevices between genres and insist on using whatever was lost down there--chicken bones, loose wires, half-retrieved memories.
 Their curiosity is corporeal, their solution somatic.
 Their point of entry and exit is always the body.